 - Thursday, March 15th 5-7pm

-In addition to the workshop, Creative Media Studio staff, HKN, and IEEE students will be available to assist with Arduino programming and 3D modeling/printing.
+In addition to the workshops, Creative Media Studio staff, HKN, and IEEE students will be available to assist with Arduino programming and 3D modeling/printing.

 PrizesWISE and the Oviatt Library will award the following prizes for each of the challenges (Smart Home and Bridging a Gap):